How to Escape a Single Quote in SQL Server

 You can easily escape a single quote in SQL Server by doubling it.
 Yes, it is that simple.
 Add two quotes ('') instead of a single quote and SQL Server will store the single quote along the string in the table.

-While working on an e-commerce project recently, I came across a situation where I had to input a string like Exclusive Men's Wear in a textbox and store the value as it is in an SQL Server table.
-Now, look at the string value carefully; there is is a single quote within the value Men's.
+While working on an e-commerce project recently, I came across a situation where I had to input a string, like, Exclusive Men's Wear in a textbox and store the value as it is in an SQL Server table.
+Now, look at the string value carefully; there is is a single quote within the string Men's.

 The INSERT statement, after the app picks up the values from the textbox looked like this.